greenelab/phenoplier_manuscript/manuscript.md

 We used PhenomeXcan as a discovery cohort across four thousand traits, and many LV-trait associations replicated in eMERGE.
 In PhenomeXcan, we found 3,450 significant LV-trait associations (FDR < 0.05) with 686 LVs (out of 987) associated with at least one trait and 1,176 traits associated with at least one LV.
 In eMERGE, we found 196 significant LV-trait associations, with 116 LVs associated with at least one trait/phecode and 81 traits with at least one LV.
-We only focused on a few disease types from our trait clusters, but the complete set of associations on other disease domains is available for future research.
+We only focused on a few disease types from our trait clusters, but the complete set of associations on other disease domains is available in our [Github repository](https://github.com/greenelab/phenoplier) for future research.
 As noted in [Methods](#sec:methods:reg), one limitation of the regression approach is that the gene-gene correlations are only approximately accurate, which could lead to false positives if the correlation among the top genes in a module is not precisely captured.
 The regression model, however, is approximately well-calibrated, and we did not observe inflation when running the method in real data.